 The differences between the several heavy metals found in fish are extremely complex.
 Fundamentally, it might result from changes in the level of water bodies that are contaminated.
-Other authors have reported that heavy metal accumulation is influenced by internal and external factors, including individual variability, body size, development stage, sex, breeding condition, brooding, molting and growth, and behavior (Olgunolu et al., 2015; Gokoglu et al., 2008; Cogun et al., 2006).
-External factors include dissolved metals, physicochemistry, dissolved oxygen, interactions between metals, sediment, food, seasonal effects, behavior, physicochemical properties of contaminants, their distribution pattern in the aquatic ecosystem, the feeding mode, lipid content in the tissue, and metabolism of the aquatic organism (Ezemonye et al., 2009; Ada et al., 2012; Eneji et al., 2011; Olgunoğlu et al., 2015; Perera et al., 2015; Aghoghovwia et al., 2016)
+Other authors have reported that heavy metal accumulation is influenced by internal and external factors, including individual variability, body size, development stage, sex, breeding condition, brooding, molting and growth, and behavior (72,37,21).
+External factors include dissolved metals, physicochemistry, dissolved oxygen, interactions between metals, sediment, food, seasonal effects, behavior, physicochemical properties of contaminants, their distribution pattern in the aquatic ecosystem, the feeding mode, lipid content in the tissue, and metabolism of the aquatic organism (32,5,2012 61,72,75,7).

 The level of bioaccumulation varies among fish under the same environmental conditions depending on the region.
 The amount of contamination in that particular river may be to blame for this.
 In general, the bioaccumulation and bioavailability patterns of the heavy metals in the various tissues and organs displayed irregularities.
-This variation was attributed by Eneji et al. (2011) to bioavailability, intrinsic fish processes, the trophic structure of the ecosystem, as well as variation in thresholds (i.e. concentration of the heavy metal at which it starts to affect the physiology of the fishes in such a way that once a specific level of the metal has been sequestered in the body).
+This variation was attributed by Eneji et al. (28) to bioavailability, intrinsic fish processes, the trophic structure of the ecosystem, as well as variation in thresholds (i.e. concentration of the heavy metal at which it starts to affect the physiology of the fishes in such a way that once a specific level of the metal has been sequestered in the body).
 The gill is the primary pathway by which dissolved metals enter fish among all the tissues and organs.
-This can be a result of their sensitivity according to changes in the water and the gill filaments and lamellae's capacity to come into touch with pollutants (Olgunolu et al., 2015).
-One of the primary locations where heavy metals accumulate in fish is in their gills (Eneji et al., 2011; Ekeanyanwu et al., 2011).
+This can be a result of their sensitivity according to changes in the water and the gill filaments and lamellae's capacity to come into touch with pollutants (72).
+One of the primary locations where heavy metals accumulate in fish is in their gills.
 This might be a result of the fact that the gills, or gill lamellae, are an essential component in respiration.

-Human Health Risks Associated with Heavy metals
+2.7 Human Health Risks Associated with Heavy Metals

 Heavy metal-related illnesses are typically very serious.
 In a Japanese zinc mine, ittai-ittai, a rheumatic disease, claimed many lives in a single catastrophic event of cadmium poisoning, according to Akporido and Ipeaiyeda (2014).
 Many types of diseases may be brought on by chronic exposure to heavy metals through dietary consumption.
 The kidney, liver, and bone have all been reported to suffer substantial harm from chronic exposure to cadmium.
 The development of autoimmunity, in which a person's immune system attacks their cells, resulting in joint diseases, kidney, circulatory system, and neurodegenerative diseases, as well as cancer, abdominal pain, skin lesions, and kidney damage and hypertension (caused by cadmium), are additional diseases that could be brought on by exposure to heavy metals.
-Lead and arsenic are also known to cause brain damage at high concentrations (Akan et al., 2010).
+Lead and arsenic are also known to cause brain damage at high concentrations (9).

-Figure 4: Effects of heavy metals on several health-related essential organs in humans.
+Fig. 4.
+Effects of heavy metals on several health-related essential organs in humans.
 Environmental Pollution with Heavy Metals: A Public Health Concern DOI: http://dx.doi.org/10.5772/intechopen.96805